strongloop/strongloop.com2/_posts/2019-04-15-loopback-4-2019-q1-overview..md

 - [Migration](#migration)
 - [Extensibility](#extensibility)

 Many thanks to your support and contributions!
 We are seeing more than double in our monthly download numbers in [npmjs.com](https://www.npmjs.com/) since GA.
 We are also seeing an increase in activities from the community, in terms of answering others' questions and submitting pull requests.
 For the last 3 months, more than 15% of the merged pull requests are coming from the community.
-New to open source contribution?
+Want to help but new to open source contribution?
 Don't worry, this [step by step guide](https://loopback.io/doc/en/lb4/submitting_a_pr.html) will guide you through the contribution process.

 <!--more-->
 Let's take a closer look at each epic.

 ### Authentication

-As part of the scenario driven approach, we have added a reference implementation using JWT authentication in the [shopping example](https://github.com/strongloop/loopback4-example-shopping).
+As part of the scenario-driven approach, we have added a reference implementation using JWT authentication in the [shopping example](https://github.com/strongloop/loopback4-example-shopping).
 We have also worked on a more [detailed design](https://github.com/strongloop/loopback-next/tree/master/packages/authentication/docs) and started the implementation to enable extension points for plugging in different authentication strategies.

 ### Model Relations